Western Designer and owner of Western Identity, Kate Biaggi, with a Custom Livestock and Cattle Brand

 And not knowing any better, I believed everyone who told me this.
 Until - I took an “Exploring Careers in Agriculture” class in my sophomore year of college and saw something familiar pop up on the list – a role as a Graphic Designer.
 Don’t ask me why I never saw the possibility for this while I was in high school, but suddenly the doors flew off the hinges and that old passion had re-sparked itself (a million times stronger than what it had ever been).

-As my relationship with my husband developed and I found myself in a remote part of the country – over an hour and a half away from the nearest town – my passion only solidified more.
-Being a Graphic Designer would allow me to live and work from anywhere with an internet connection.
+Through the years, I found myself in the most remote parts of the country – sometimes over an hour and a half away from the nearest town – and my passions only solidified more.
+Being a full time Graphic Designer would allow me to live and work from anywhere with an internet connection.
 I knew this was the answer for me.

-It’s been 3 years since that life-altering realization, and we’ve moved 3 times after our move to Nevada.
-I am so grateful to have established my Graphic Design company and for the opportunities it has helped me develop while our lives seem to constantly be on the road.
+It’s been 4 years since that life-altering realization, and I’ve moved 5 times since.
+I am so grateful to have established my Graphic Design company and for the opportunities it has helped me develop while my life seemed to constantly be on the road.
 (Let me also add a shameless plug to Starlink here, a priceless tool that has let me design and work from remote cow camp locations that don’t even have cell service.)